An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 As in most languages, strings are immutable.
 When you apply any operation or function with the intent of modifying an existing string, the existing string is never modified.
 Instead, the operation or function will return a new string that is based on the original, but with the specified differences.

-There are no 'substring' methods in Elan because you can always use an index range to get a substring, e.g. s[3..7] gives a string containing the fourth character to the seventh character inclusive of s.
+There are no 'substring' methods in Elan, because you can always use an index range to get a substring, e.g. s[3..7] gives a string containing the fourth character to the seventh character inclusive of s.
 Note that the upper bound of the range is exclusive.

-See Indexed Value.
+See Indexed values.

 Dot methods on a String